• Skip to primary navigation

 Instructions

-1. In a saucepan over medium-high heat, bring orange juice, sugars and spices to a boil.
-Reduce the heat so that the mixture simmers and stir to dissolve the sugar.
+• In a saucepan over medium-high heat, add orange juice, sugars and spices and stir to combine.
+Bring to a boil, stirring occasionally to dissolve the sugar.
+Reduce the heat so that the mixture simmers for a couple minutes.

-2. Bring heat back up to medium-high and add cranberries.
+• Bring heat back up to medium-high and add cranberries.
 Boil the cranberries until they pop and the mixture thickens to a gel-like, jammy consistency.
+If the mixture starts to boil too much, turn the heat down to medium.
 Stir occasionally.

 Notes